Programs, Certifications, Earnings and Job Growth

 Completing a degree in medical assisting can lead to career advancement and personal fulfillment for any student, but it is important to maintain life’s priorities.
 We’ve put in the work to find the best programs offered throughout Texas, basing our findings on graduation rates, tuition cost, and available academic services.
 Look below to find our list of the best medical assisting programs available in Texas.

-Certification & Training Requirements for Medical Assistants in Texas
+Certification and Training Requirements for Medical Assistants in Texas

 The Texas Medical Board does not have a strict definition of "medical assistant," but Sec.
 157.001 of the Texas Occupations Code states that "A physician may delegate to a qualified and properly trained person acting under the physician's supervision any medical act that a reasonable and prudent physician would find within the scope of sound medical judgment to delegate" based on the delegating physician's opinions in regards to the act being performed in a safe, proper, and customary manner and not in violation of any statutes.
 Typically, medical assistants act as support personnel and perform basic duties such as the following: